 I received an email that I can apply for CARES Act funds.
 How do I apply?

 Log into your Navigator account.
 Click on the Financial Account tile, then click on the CARES Act Relief Application menu.
 Follow the instructions provided to apply.
-The deadline to apply is Wednesday, June 17, 2020.
+The application will be available on Monday, September 21, 2020 and the deadline to apply is Friday, October 2, 2020.

 For additional questions please contact the Student Navigation Center